junrsr/junrsr/README.md

 ### Hi there 👋

-- I'm a Computer Science student studying a 4 year masters course
+- I'm a Computer Science student studying at the University of Warwick
 - I know Python, HTML and CSS and I'm in the process of learning Java

 ## Stats